-Figure 1-1: Specific interconnections in this Standard
+Figure 1-1: Example of interconnections described in this Standard

 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this ECSS Standard.
 For dated references, subsequent amendments to, or revisions of any of these publications do not apply.
 However, parties to agreements based on this ECSS Standard are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 For undated references the latest edition of the publication referred to applies.